 We are pleased to announce that we can continue to supply seedlings and help with growing through the Winter, thanks to the London Community Foundation.
 Watch this space for more information and read further on this story here.

 Since early April, we’ve been working out how to deliver veg growing kits safely to households across Lambeth.
 To read the backstory of our current endeavours, click here.
-We are grateful for funding from the London Community Response Fund, enabling us to undertake this project effectively; many households will be able to grow food right through to the autumn.
+We are grateful for funding from the London Community Response Fund, enabling us to undertake this project effectively; many households have been able to grow food right through to the autumn.

-With our funding, we will support growers to grow to seedling stage and then hand on seedlings to families who may need some extra veg on the table.
-Alternatively, if you have the space, grow the food on to harvest and donate the food to people who would benefit from it.
-It would be brilliant (for us!) if you could keep a bit of a count on how many people you’ve handed on to, and we’d love to hear how you’ve distributed your seedlings.
+With our funding, we have supported growers to grow to seedling stage and then hand on seedlings to families who may have needed some extra veg on the table.
+Some people have grown the food on to harvest and donated the food to neighbours.

 Thank you to all of you who might want to be involved, and thank you to those of you supporting your communities, family and friends in other ways.